INTEGRATED ANALYSIS OF AQUATIC ECOSYSTEMS FOR MANAGEMENT AND RESTORATION PROGRAMS

 Viaroli P. (Ed.).
 2014.
 Stato attuale e tendenze evolutive negli ecosistemi di acque interne e di transizione in Italia.
 Biologia Ambientale 28(2):3-111.

 Regular class lectures and seminar activities.
 Analysis and discussion of case studies.
 Field and laboratory practices.
-Any changes to the teaching methods due to the protracted COVID-19 emergency will be communicated before the course starts.
+Any changes to the teaching methods due to the protracted COVID-19 emergency will be communicated in due time.

 Assessment methods and criteria

 Attendance at lectures, field and laboratory activities is a pre-requisite for being admitted to the final exam, since the level of participation in the activities, the contribution to the discussion of case studies, as well as field and lab protocol management are subject to evaluation by teachers.
-The level of preparation of the student is verified by oral examination.
+The level of preparation of the student is verified by a written exam.
+Any changes to the exam procedures due to the continuation of the COVID-19 emergency will be communicated in due time.